zac7777/Entropy/Entropy/Sets/Miscellaneous/Hats.md

 ---
 *You keep going, no matter how many friends die, no matter how this world tries to change you, you run and you stay unbitten*

+#### Druid's Crown

+Weight: 0.5kg

+*Imprinted Thorns:* while equipped, you have an additional +2 Connection

+---
+*From the mark of a tortured prophet, a crown of thorns connects one to the most primal feeling, pain*

+#### Top Hat

+Weight: 1kg

+*Dapper:* while equipped, you have an additional +2 Insight

+---
+*Good day sir!*

+#### Detective's Cap

+Weight: 1kg

+*Deductive:* while equipped, you have an additional +2 Reasoning

+---
+*You've actually been using induction this whole time you stupid idiot*

 #itemSet #miscellaneous